 Pearl was a founding member of The Bakery in southwest Atlanta in 2017.
 She served as the Gallery Manager for the in-house gallery from 2017 until May of 2019 when she stepped back to focus on her studio practice.
 During her time there, she planned the complete renovation of the exhibition space and wrote and implemented the organization’s first Request for Proposals, leaving 10+ months of exhibition programming curated at her departure.

-At the beginning of this new decade, Pearl’s work is moving in a new direction.
-She is seeking residencies and grants for 2020 to fund and create space and time for new work.
-She began in 2019 to scale up her paintings dramatically and is now focusing on new, colorful sculptures made of found objects, evolving her work into its next iteration.
+At the beginning of this new decade, Pearl’s work is moving forward through the employ of dramatic scale and new, colorful sculptures made of found objects, evolving her work into its next iteration.